openstack/magnum/doc/source/user/index.rst

 Cluster
 -------

-A cluster (previously known as bay) is an instance of the ClusterTemplate of a COE.
+A cluster is an instance of the ClusterTemplate of a COE.
 Magnum deploys a cluster by referring to the attributes defined in the particular ClusterTemplate as well as a few additional parameters for the cluster.
 Magnum deploys the orchestration templates